- If you like capturing screenshots, then you've probably heard of the Windows 10 Snipping Tool.

 Alternatively, you can add a Snipping Tool shortcut to the Windows desktop.
 Then you can open the Snipping Tool with its desktop shortcut instead.

 4. Open the Snipping Tool From its System32 Folder

-5. Enable the Snipping Tool in Group Policy Editor
+5. Enable the Snipping Tool in the Group Policy Editor

 - Then click User Configuration > Administrative Templates > Windows Components > Tablet PC > Accessories on the left of the Group Policy Editor window.